barryclark/jekyll-now/today.md

 </dl>

 ### Activity: How is mobile unique?
 You will work in groups of 3 or 4 for this activity.

 Beyond the obvious difference in screen size, discuss how mobile is different than desktop:
 - What hardware features do mobile phones have compared to traditional desktop systems?
 - Do users have the same goals when browsing on a phone vs browsing on a laptop or desktop?
 If not, what's different?
+- What problems are mobile users often trying to solve?

 ## 2. Common Mobile Design Patterns
 ### Learning Objectives
 - Identify common design patterns for responsive web development.
 - Explore how the standards of HTML, CSS and Javascript have evolved to better take advantage of mobile web.